jundalisay/spblist/content/en/social/economics/solutions/how-to-be-a-wealthy-country.md

 icon: /icons/pantry.png
 ---

+{{< i s="/avatars/smithstatue.jpg" a="Smith" >}}

 ## 3 Requirements for a Wealthy Country

-According to Adam Smith, there are three basic factors needed to be a major economic power:
+According to Adam Smith, there are 3 basic factors needed to be a major economic power:

 - The people must have a good moral system
 - The people must not be stupid